emerywebster/emerywebster.github.io/work/truecoach-account.md

 😕 Difficulty canceling an account.<br>
 🤷‍♀️ Lack of data to understand why certain customers left.

-With this additional research and understanding around the problem, we were able to reframe the problem in ways that benefited both the business and our customers.
+With this additional research and understanding, we were able to reframe the problem in ways that benefited both the business and our customers.

 ---